OuyangWenyu/HydroSPDB/README.md

 ## Code

+Notice: ONLY tested in an "Ubuntu" machine with NVIDIA GPU

 Clone this repo to your local directory.

 You should use the "master" branch, but if you want to use another branch, for example, the "dev" branch, you can run the commands: